bottlepy/bottle/apidoc/tutorial_app.rst

     application = bottle.default_app()

 and save it in the same path, ``/var/www/todo``.
-Actually the name of the file can be anything, as long as the extensions is ``.wsgi``.
+Actually the name of the file can be anything, as long as the extension is ``.wsgi``.
 The name is only used to reference the file from your virtual host.

 Finally, we need to add a virtual host to the Apache configuration, which looks like this::